 Western Carolina University is committed to equal employment opportunity for all persons regardless of race, color, religion, sex, age, national origin, citizenship status (as defined under the Immigration Reform and Control Act), disability, or veteran's status.
-Western Carolina University is also committed to provide all of its programs and activities to its students and alumni on a nondiscriminatory basis.
+Western Carolina University is also committed to provide all its programs and activities to its students and alumni on a nondiscriminatory basis.

 Equal employment opportunity extends to all aspects of the employment relationship including hiring, recruiting, interviewing, selection, transfer, promotion, training, working conditions, compensation, benefits, and other terms and conditions of employment.

 Western Carolina University expects that any employer or third-party organization representing an employer that uses its facilities, including but not limited to the career services office, for the purpose of recruiting full-time, part-time, and temporary employees or interns and cooperative education students, complies with federal and state equal employment opportunity laws in its recruiting and hiring.
 Western Carolina University also expects that employers, third-party organizations, and their representatives strive to eliminate all forms of harassment, including sexual harassment in their recruiting, hiring, and selection process.

 As a NACE member Western Carolina University follows their Principles' document which states "Serving alcohol should not be part of the recruitment process on or off campus.
 This includes receptions, dinners, company tours, etc."